Settlement Agreements Solicitors Enfield, Finchley, North London and Hertfordshire

 Our employment team are experienced in advising groups of employees from the same organisation who have been offered settlement agreements to govern the termination of their employment, quite often after a collective redundancy consultation exercise.
-Is it essential that each individual in the group of employees receives independent legal advice in order to make the Settlement Agreement legally valid.
+Is it essential that each individual in the group of employees receives independent legal advice in order to make the Settlement Agreement legally binding and valid.

 If a number of employees (usually four or more) will be seeking independent legal advice on their settlement agreements then we can offer a group advising exercise.